 Youth Baseball & SoftballSummer 2023Registration will run from April 24th at 10am through May 15th at 5pm.Statement of Inclusion for Rec & Ed Youth SportsRec & Ed is committed to providing safe and inclusive recreational sports opportunities to all young people, regardless of race/ethnicity, socioeconomic status, national origin, ability, sex, sexual orientation, gender identity, or gender expression.
 Youth may register using a variety of gender terms, including “non-binary,” and are welcome to select whichever sports and leagues they prefer.We welcome young people who identify as non-binary or gender fluid to play on Rec & Ed teams!
 Parents, feel free to contact Seth Dodson (firstname.lastname@example.org) to ensure we have correct pronouns for your child and to discuss any other ways we can provide children a welcoming environment.With the baseball league changes, from "Girls" and "Boys" to "Girls-Open" and "Boys-Open," we aim to retain some gender-specificity while being open to all, on any appropriate grade team.

 Team placement is determined by the Team Sports staff.
 Our goal is to place students in their school or school area.
 Students that register for a league that is full will automatically join the waitlist and are not guaranteed team placement.
 We will not be taking any late registrations this season.

 Our goal is to place students in either their school or school area during team formation.
-We will be following AAPS guidelines for mask wearing this summer.

 Kids develop their social and mental skills, physical strength, and character while learning how to play baseball or softball.
 Teamwork and active participation are key components.